tupizz/clean-code-clean-architecture-course/readme.md

 # Introduction

-- Tenha desenvolvido um olhar mais crítico e profissional em relação ao desenvolvimento de software, elevando seu nível de maturidade
+- Have developed a more critical and professional look at software development, raising its level of maturity
-- Saiba aplicar diversas técnicas de Clean Code e Refactoring com o objetivo de tornar o código mais limpo e compreensível
+- Know how to apply several Clean Code and Refactoring techniques to make the code cleaner and more understandable
-- Conheça vários Design Patterns e entenda como eles podem ajudar a criar código mais desacoplado e manutenível
+- Learn about various Design Patterns and understand how they can help create more decoupled and maintainable code
-- Entenda como desenvolver utilizando Test-Driven Development
+- Understand how to develop using Test Driven Development
-- Domine os princípios da Programação Orientada a Objetos
+- Master the principles of Object Oriented Programming
-- Saiba como estruturar a arquitetura da sua aplicação utilizando Ports and Adapters, Clean Architecture e Domain-Driven Design
+- Learn to structure your application's architecture using ports and adapters, clean architecture and domain-oriented design
-- Conheça Event Sourcing e CQRS para implementar funcionalidades orientadas a eventos
+- Learn about Event Sourcing and CQRS to implement event-driven features
-- Entender os princípios de Event-Driven Architecture
+- Understand the principles of Event Oriented Architecture
-- Entender SOLID de uma vez por todas
+- Understand SOLID once and for all
-- Ver na prática a diferença entre MVC, MVP e MVVM
+- See in practice the difference between MVC, MVP and MVVM
-- Se torne uma pessoa muito mais confiante no dia a dia de trabalho, em entrevistas de emprego, principalmente se estiver querendo alavancar a sua carreira
+- Become a much more confident person in your day to day work, in job interviews, especially if you are looking to leverage your career
-- Busque fomentar um ambiente de trabalho baseado na qualidade dentro da sua equipe
+- Seek to foster a work environment based on quality within your team
-- Com certeza, mesmo que você não tenha experiência com JavaScript e TypeScript, vai sair dominando os principais conceitos da linguagem
+- For sure, even if you have no experience with JavaScript and TypeScript, you will come out mastering the main concepts of the language

 # Quick reference